botta0oss/python/README.md

 # python
-various projects, script in python
+just random projects, scripts and nonsense code in python